artsmia/artstories.md/stories/the-most-famous-engraving.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_5014413_CropOverlay.jpg)
 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_5030740.jpg)

 As with most engravings, there are multiple versions of *Melencolia I*.
-The MIA has had one in its collection since 1913, a rather drab example that at some point was touched up with white paint to brighten its appearance.
-Recently, the fine example presented here became available, so the MIA replaced its lesser example with a better reflection of Dürer’s brilliant achievement.
+Mia has had one in its collection since 1913, a rather drab example that at some point was touched up with white paint to brighten its appearance.
+Recently, the fine example presented here became available, so Mia replaced its lesser example with a better reflection of Dürer’s brilliant achievement.

 ---